practicusai/docs/docs/setup-guide.md

 Please follow the below steps to create a **free** AWS account.

-1. Please <a href="https://aws.amazon.com/" target="_blank">click here</a> to visit AWS home page and click _Create an AWS account_
+1. Please <a href="https://aws.amazon.com/">click here</a> to visit AWS home page and click _Create an AWS account_
 2. Follow the steps to finish account creation.
-Please check the <a href="https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/" target="_blank">AWS help page</a> if you need assistance on creating an account.
+Please check the <a href="https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/">AWS help page</a> if you need assistance on creating an account.
 After this step you will have a root account.
-3. Login to <a href="https://aws.amazon.com/console/" target="_blank">AWS management console</a> using your root account.
+3. Login to <a href="https://aws.amazon.com/console/">AWS management console</a> using your root account.
 4. Navigate to IAM (Identity and Access Management), click Users on the left menu and click _Add users_
 5. For User name enter **admin**, click Access key and Password check boxes (see below screenshot)
 6. In Set permissions section select _Attach existing policies directly_ and pick _AdministratorAccess_ (see below screenshot)